getify/You-Dont-Know-JS/async & performance/apA.md

 Another alternate mode of thinking inverts the resolution/control capability in a pattern I call "iterable sequences".
 Instead of each individual step internally controlling its own completion (and thus advancement of the sequence), the sequence is inverted so the advancement control is through an external iterator, and each step in the *iterable sequence* just responds to the `next(..)` *iterator* control.

-We'll explore all of these different variations as we go throughout the rest of this Appendix, so don't worry if we ran over those bits far too quickly just now.
+We'll explore all of these different variations as we go throughout the rest of this appendix, so don't worry if we ran over those bits far too quickly just now.

 The take away is that sequences are a more powerful and sensible abstraction for complex asynchrony than just promises (promise chains) or just generators, and *asynquence* is designed to express that abstraction with just the right level of sugar to make async programming more understandable and more enjoyable.